 We have gone into further detail below about what nursing care is and who it is best suited for to help provide peace of mind to those looking for a care home that offers specialised medical care.

-Nursing Care is care that is provided and supervised by registered general nurses and offered to residents that require continuous medical and personal attention.
+Nursing Care is a care service that is provided and supervised by registered general nurses and offered to residents who require continuous medical and personal attention.
 It is also a great solution for those who need intensive rehabilitative care, after suffering from an injury.
 If residents have medical conditions, a terminal illness or require end-of-life care, nursing care can be provided by registered nurses.

-Our nurses at Deeside Care Home use an approach called ‘key nursing’, which is where each resident is dedicated to their own nurse.
-This allows our residents to have a personalised experience and a familiar face that can provide 24-hour support to themselves and their family and friends.
-This approach also allows our residents to adopt independence within the home to have a home-from-home experience.
+Our nurses at Deeside Care Home use an approach called ‘key nursing’, which is where each resident is dedicated to their own registered nurse.
+This allows our residents to have a personalised experience and a familiar face that can provide 24/7 support to themselves and their family and friends.
+This approach also allows our residents to adopt independence within the residential care home to have a home-from-home experience.

-Nursing care is suitable for patients who need, intensive rehabilitative care after suffering from an injury, individuals with physical disabilities and people who are recognised to have long-term issues with their health.
+Nursing care is the best solution for those who require intensive rehabilitative care after suffering from an injury, individuals with severe physical disabilities, those with long-term medical conditions and ongoing ill health.

-Convalescence care and short term stays are available for residents to help with recovery and rehabilitation.
-When recovering from an injury it may not be safe to go straight home, having 24-hour constant support provided by a professional nurse can help aid in an effective and efficient recovery process.
+Convalescence care and short-term stays are available for residents to help with recovery and rehabilitation.
+When recovering from an injury it may not be safe to go straight home, having 24/7 constant support provided by a professional nurse can help aid in an effective and efficient recovery process.